Rupert Thorneloe: Death

 Thorneloe was killed by the Taliban in Operation Panther's Claw while riding in an 18-vehicle convoy when an improvised explosive device exploded under his BvS 10 Viking armoured vehicle.
 The explosion also killed Trooper Joshua Hammond of the 2nd Royal Tank Regiment and injured six other soldiers.
 The deaths of Thorneloe and Hammond brought the total number of fatalities of British Forces personnel in Afghanistan since 2001 to 171.
 Thorneloe had successfully argued that the Brigade plan for Panther's Claw was too ambitious and should be modified.
 He opted to witness the front line himself.

 As of July 2009, Thorneloe was the first British Army CO and most senior officer to have been killed in action since Lieutenant Colonel H. Jones in the Falklands War, the highest-ranking to die in Afghanistan in post-colonial times, and one of eight British Army commanding officers "killed on operations" since 1948.
 Across the British Armed Forces, Thorneloe was most recent highest-ranking British officer to have been killed on operations since Wing Commander John Coxen of RAF Benson on 6 May 2006 in Basrah, Iraq.

 Thorneloe's death reinvigorated debate over the adequacy of military equipment supplied to British forces in Afghanistan, with charges focusing on the alleged lack of transport helicopters, which forces troops to travel by land and become exposed to Taliban IED attacks, and the inadequate protection offered by Viking armoured vehicles against IEDs and land mines.
 On 5 June 2009, Thorneloe had written to Brigade headquarters that not only was the number of helicopters inadequate but they were not being tasked correctly: "I have tried to avoid griping about helicopters – we all know we don’t have enough.
 But the new Ring Route system for managing them is very clearly not fit for purpose."

 Thorneloe's funeral was held on 16 July 2009.
 The hearse carrying his coffin passed through Aldershot Barracks, which was lined with Guardsmen, and then to the Guards Chapel at Wellington Barracks, London.
 A bearer party of eight Welsh Guardsmen carried the coffin into the chapel.
 On his coffin were placed his scabbard, sword, cap, belt and medals along with a wreath of white roses.
-The service was attended by the Prince of Wales, the Duchess of Cornwall, Des Browne, and Thorneloe's family.
+The service was attended by Charles, Prince of Wales, Camilla, Duchess of Cornwall, Des Browne, and Thorneloe's family.
 He was buried in the parish churchyard of St Mary the Virgin, Buckland, Oxfordshire.
 In 2012, his name was added to the University of Reading War Memorial.

 Thorneloe is featured extensively in the book Dead Men Risen: The Welsh Guards and the Defining Story of Britain's War in Afghanistan (Quercus, 2011) by Toby Harnden, which won the 2012 Orwell Prize for Books.
 A poetry competition is held at Cothill House every year in his honour.